minahermina/imglib/README.md

 ## Features
 - Lightweight and dependency-free (where possible)
-- Written in clean and minimal C code
+- Written in ~~clean~~ and minimal C code
 - Compatible with all Unix-like systems
 - Portable `Makefile`
 - Supports only [PNM](https://netpbm.sourceforge.net/doc/pnm.html) formats (partially), with possible future support for other formats
-- Image processing functions including convolution, filtering, and transformations
+- Image processing functions including convolution and filtering.

 ## Current Version: v0.2.0-beta (2025-03-13)